abhinavofficial/kafka-learning/Central-Concepts-of-Kafka.md

 * timestamp - time when the broker received the message.
 * Referenceable identifier - the message received gets a unique identifier.
 * Payload (binary) - the payload of data which is what the producers and consumers really care about.

+## Message Offset
+This is a very important concept which allows consumers to read the message at their own pace reliably.
+Offset is a placeholder like a bookmark that maintains last read message position.
+It is maintained by the Kafka consumer.
+It corresponds to the message identifier.
+From beginning, is therefore nothing but ```offset: 0```.
+A connected consumer can be notified on arrival of a new message as an event.

+## Message Retention Policy
+Apache Kafka retains all published message regardless of consumption up to (in hours) as defined by message retention policy set up in configuration file.
+By default, it is 168hours or seven days.
+Post that older message would fall off to accommodate for new ones.
+Retention period is defined on a per-topic basis.
+Physical storage resources can contrain message retention.